March 12, 2024

 Maximum power output

-Level 2 chargers typically range between a 7 and 21 kW power rating, and DCFCs can be rated between 40 and 350 kW.
-With a higher power output, DCFCs can charge your vehicle faster.
-A DCFC can charge a delivery van in 30 minutes, whereas a Level 2 charger may take overnight.
+Level 2 chargers typically range between 7 and 21 kW.
+DCFCs range between 40 and 350 kW.
+With higher power output, DCFCs charge faster: a DCFC can charge a delivery van in 30 minutes; a Level 2 charger may take overnight.

 Cost